Pedroos46/FireScrollJS/README.md

 # FireScrollJS

-FireScrollJS is a 2 KB vanilla JavaScript library that allows you detect from which devices the user is using for scrolling.
-Can detect **mouse** or **trackpad** when scrolling, on any HTML tag.
+FireScrollJS is a 2 KB vanilla JavaScript library that allows you to detect which scroll device the user is using when scrolling.Can detect **mouse** or **trackpad** when scrolling, on any HTML tag.

 DEMO.